Semrush helps you:

 Google keyword emphasis on early words in title tag

 If you’re not able to start your title tag off with a keyword, no biggie.
-Just include your keyword as early on as you can.
+Just include it as early on as you can.

-For example, this page is optimized around the keyword “SEO strategy”.
+For example, this page is optimized around the keyword “SEO strategy,” but it didn’t make sense to use it at the front of the title tag.

 They don’t want you to stuff your title with a bunch of different keywords.

-Instead, you want to use one main keyword in your title.
-And if your page is high-quality, you’ll naturally rank for that keyword… and lots of others.
+Instead, use one main keyword in your title.
+And if your page is high-quality and helpful, you’ll naturally rank for that keyword… and lots of others.

-And because my page contains high-quality content, it ranks in the top 5 for my main keyword.
+And because the page contains high-quality content, it ranks in the top 5 for the main keyword.

-And, according to SEMRush, this page also ranks for 630 different keywords.
+And, according to Semrush’s Organic Rankings Tool, this page also ranks for 476 different keywords.

-Instead, I optimized my page (and title) around ONE important keyword.
+Just optimized around ONE important keyword.
 And Google largely took care of the rest.

 Lots of clicks can lead to higher rankings

-This is why, once my SEO stuff is taken care of, I then start optimizing my title for clicks and shares.
+Once the SEO stuff is taken care of, start optimizing the title for clicks and shares.

 In other words:

-I try to write title tags that are interesting, compelling and push people to share.
+Write title tags that are interesting, compelling, and push people to share.

-For example, this list of content marketing tools has an eye-catching title.
+For example, this list of SEO tools has an eye-catching title.

 4. Improve Your Site’s User Experience